ComScore

 • Time Commitment: 35 minutes

 If you’re making your holiday meal ahead of time, half-wilted lettuces aren’t going to cut it.
-Choose a hearty green vegetable (like Brussels sprouts), shave it ultra-thin and use it as the base for your Easter salad.
+Choose a hearty green vegetable (like Brussels sprouts), shave it ultra-thin and use it as the base for your Easter salad for a premium texture and unexpected presentation.

 28. Cucumber Avocado Salad with Dill and Feta